sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 ## 📚 Professional development

-In addition to on-the-job training, we offer a $1,000 yearly stipend for education (e.g. classes, books, conferences, etc.).
+In addition to on-the-job training, we offer a $1,000 yearly stipend for education (e.g., classes, books, conferences, etc.).

 ## ✈️ Travel